AlphabetsAlphabets/gdb.nvim/README.md

 # Contributing
 This being my first try at actually involving a community and not just me or my friends, contributing guidelines are something new to me.
 This is what I have for now, and I will come up with better rules as time passes.
+If you want to know what features I have planned please take a look at `FEATURES.md`

 1. There isn't a solid or concrete instruction for contributing, but feel free to contribute to it :D.
 2. Anything can be discussed.
 If you feel something is irrelevant or unneeded, feel free to do so.